microsoft/griffel/packages/react/README.md

 ## `TextDirectionProvider`

-`TextDirectionProvider` is used to define current text direction to be used to apply styles in the scope of its component, by default renders with Left-To-Right (LTR).
+`TextDirectionProvider` is used to determine the text direction for style computation.
+The default text direction is Left-To-Right (LTR).

 ```jsx
 import { TextDirectionProvider } from '@griffel/react';